Inference on causal and structural parameters using many moment inequalities: Motivating examples

 \subsection{Market structure model}

-This example is based on \cite{CilibertoTamer2009}.
-Let $m$ denote the number of firms that could potentially enter the market.
+This example is based on \cite{CilibertoTamer2009}.\footnote{The market structure model is also often referred to as an entry game.} Let $m$ denote the number of firms that could potentially enter the market.
 Let $m$-tuple $D=(D_1,\dots,D_m)$ denote entry decisions of these firms; that is, $D_j=1$ if the firm $j$ enters the market and $D_j=0$ otherwise.
 Let $\mathcal{D}$ denote the set of possible values of $D$.
 Clearly, the number of elements $d$ of the set $\mathcal{D}$ is $|\mathcal{D}|=2^m$.

-Let $X$ and $\varepsilon$ denote (exogenous) characteristics of the market as well as characteristics of the firms that are observed and not observed by the researcher, respectively.
+Let $X$ and $\varepsilon$ denote the (exogenous) characteristics of the market as well as the characteristics of the firms that are observed and not observed by the researcher, respectively.
 The profit of the firm $j$ is given by

 where the function $\pi_j$ is known up to a parameter $\theta$.
 Assume that both $X$ and $\varepsilon$ are observed by the firms and that a Nash equilibrium is played, so that for each $j$,